sarveshwaran1678/fourth-jsp-project/README.md

 This is an advanced project on my version of how wholesalers and farmers can sell and buy goods and products.
-During the project realised that this project cannot have any real world application.
-I couldnt stop half way. so this is my Final version of the project.
+During the project I realised that this project cannot have any real world application.
+I couldn't stop half way.
+So this is my Final version of the project.